Quezal17/StackOverflow_Analyzer/Kafka/README.md

 <img src="../docs/project-overview/images/kafka-connect-logo.svg" width="400" height="200">

 The Kafka Connector is used for the process of Data Ingestion.
-A web socket module has the task of connecting to the Stack Exchange web socket, filtering data received about only Stack Overflow domain and writing record to a Blocking Queue named *QuestionsQueue*.
-The connector has the task of reading from a QuestionsQueue and writing record into the Kafka topic named *stackoverflow*.
+A web socket module connects to the Stack Exchange web socket and filters the data received from the Stack Overflow domain only.
+Then, a record will be written into the Blocking Queue, named *QuestionsQueue*.
+The Connector will read record from QuestionsQueue and it will write them into the Kafka topic, named *stackoverflow*.

 <img src="../docs/project-overview/images/data-ingestion-schema.svg" width="600" height="200">

 <img src="../docs/project-overview/images/kafka-schema.svg" width="600" height="200">

-It was built using Java 11 and <a href="https://maven.apache.org/">Apache Maven</a>.
+The Kafka Connector was built using Java 11 and <a href="https://maven.apache.org/">Apache Maven</a>.

 ### Kafka properties

-Kafka properties are set in **worker.properties** and **source-setup.properties** files.
+Kafka properties are set up in **worker.properties** and **source-setup.properties** files.

 ### Maven Dependencies